mmk150/MillerRabin/README.md

 # Investigating the Miller-Rabin Primality Test (Revisited)

-This repository hold some revisited and revamped research code from an old project of mine, along with some exposition.
+This repository holds some revisited and revamped research code from an old project of mine, along with some exposition.

 **Table of Contents**
 1. [Project Summary](#project-summary)